cooperchris17/CEFR_listening_classification/README.md

 ## Data
 ### Metadata for the CEFR English Listening Corpus
-British_Council_Metadata.csv: Contains the filenames, CEFR level, URL to the original text, and format (listening, video, or YOuTube video) cambridge_filenames.txt: the filenames contain the CEFR level, the exam name and question number (https://www.cambridgeenglish.org/learning-english/exam-preparation/)
+British_Council_Metadata.csv: Contains the filenames, CEFR level, URL to the original text, and format (listening, video, or YouTube video) cambridge_filenames.txt: the filenames contain the CEFR level, the exam name and question number (https://www.cambridgeenglish.org/learning-english/exam-preparation/)

 ### Linguistic features and embeddings for the CEFR English Listening Corpus